+Mr. Speaker, Honourable Members of Parliament,

-Mr Speaker, Honourable Members, today, as we inaugurate the second session of the Sixth Parliament of this great Republic, we stand united in pride and honour.
-This is not just a ceremonial event, but a significant milestone in our nation's democratic journey.
-This fully constituted Parliament is a living embodiment of our nation's diversity and unity.
-Each seat in this esteemed Chamber represents the voices, dreams, and aspirations of our people, making it a true reflection of our democratic values.
+Today, as we in augurate the Second Session of the Sixth Parliament of the Republic of Sierra Leone, we stand united in pride and honour.
+This is not just a ceremonial event but a significant milestone in our nation's democratic journey.

-Governance and politics, though intertwined, serve different purposes. politics is the pathway to governance; it is the spirited dance of democracy.
+- 2. This fully constituted Parliament is a living embodiment of our nation's diversity and unity.
+Each seat in this esteemed chamber represents the voices, dreams, and aspirations of our people, making it a true reflection of our democratic values. - 3.
+Governance and politics, though intertwined, serve different purposes.
+Politics is the pathway to governance; it is the spirited dance of democracy.
 Yet, once the elections are behind us, we must embrace governance with a singular focus.
-If we allow politics to overshadow governance, we fail not only as politicians, but also as custodians of our nation's future.
+If we allow politics to overshadow governance, we fail not only as politicians but also as custodians of our nation's future.

-Our citizens have entrusted us with their hopes and dreams, looking to us to transform political promises into tangible realities.
+Our citizenshave entrusted us with their hopes and dreams, looking to us to transform political promises into tangible realities.